 It is also believed that the chariot wheels are actually sun dials, used during mornings and evenings for time calculations.
 Technically these chariot shaped temples are calle Karakkoil as their inspiration is temple chariots.
 Though the perpendicular directions in which the elephants and horses seem to move are a bit confusing.

-The Airavatesvara temple is named after the elephants carved on the balustrades around the steps that make it feel as if the temple is being carried on their backs.
-There are galloping horses with wheels carved behind them also carved on the walls, making the temple look like a chariot.
-Though the perpendicular directions in which the elephants and horses seem to move is a bit confusing.
-Other two temples with wheels are Konark in Odisha and Vithala temple in Hampi.
-Around the main shrine is a row of miniature Nandis interspersed with lotus patterns on the ground and the literature tells me this was probably a low wall meant to create the impression of the pool around the temple.
+The other two temples with wheels are Konark Sun Temple in Odisha and Vithala temple in Hampi.
+Around the main shrine is a row of miniature Nandi’s interspersed with lotus patterns on the ground.
+Literature tells me this was probably a low wall meant to create the impression of the pool around the temple.
 Looks like I was plain lucky to see the temple standing in water as it was intended to be.

 Shiva & Chola Temples

-Next to the main temple is a Devi shrine, contemporary of the main temple.
+Next to the main temple is a Devi shrine, contemporary to the main temple.
+It is dedicated to Periya Nayaki Amman.
 Unfortunately, it was even more badly flooded than the main temple and I could not go in.

 It may have been part of the larger temple complex, but as of now stands detached from the temple.

 The name Darasuram probably comes from Daruka-Vana indicated by the many images of Kanakala and Rishi Patni.

 It is located close to Kollidam river which is a part of Kaveri delta system.